-To contribute directly and indirectly to a psychologically based framework of understanding and care to the benefit of all clients of the service area for which the post-holder is responsible, across all appropriate settings and agencies.
+To contribute directly and indirectly to a psychologically based framework of understanding and care to the benefit of all clients of the service, across all settings and agencies providing services for adults with mental health and disability problems.

 To undertake risk assessment and risk management for individual clients and to provide advice to other professions on psychological aspects of risk assessment and risk management.